pedrojrv/SCALE_PyTools/TRITON.md

 ## NEWT (2D Deterministic Transport Code)

 Newt is a Discrete Ordinates Solution method with three solution modes: *EigenValue, Eigenvalue with B1 Critical Spectrum, and Fixed Source*.
 Four boundary conditions are supported: *Reflective, White, Vacuum, and Periodic*.
 In TRITON, using the NEWT option creates several outputs including a flux file for depletion and the flux weighted cross sections (by nuclide in each mixture, homogenized for multiple mixture).

-Several Data Blocks Needed (some other optional):
+Several data blocks are needed (some other optional):
-- Parameters Block.
-Problem control data.
+- **Parameters Block:** problem control data.

 ```
 read parameter